OnSignals/STH-visual/README.md

 ## Installation

-Just include the script and base CSS in your page.
-The script then auto-inits itself.
+Just include the script and base CSS before the closing `</body>` in your page.
+The script then auto-initiats.

 ```html
 <script src="https://githubraw.com/OnSignals/STH-visual/main/dist/sth-visual.legacy.min.js"></script>